 Ever think a cup of joe in the mornings could help you control your asthma?

-It might sound like a crazy home remedy, but we’ve got three reasons why coffee might just be an easy (and maybe tasty) way to prevent and manage asthma attacks!
+It might sound like a crazy home remedy, but we’re happy to share a few reasons why coffee might just be an easy (and tasty) way to mitigate asthma symptoms and help overall health!

 First, and perhaps most obviously, hot coffee gives off steam.
 During an asthma attack, air passages swell and narrow, making it harder to breathe and causing wheezing or shortness of breath.
 Steam from hot liquids, hot showers, or saunas can help open the airways.
 Steam also helps with complications such as bronchitis and coughing by loosening up mucus.